Europe braces for laptop ban on flights to U.S.

 The Trump administration has said the original ban was necessary because intelligence suggests terrorists are now able to hide explosives in laptops and other devices.

 But that argument hasn't won over the industry.
 The head of the International Air Transport Association, Alexandre de Juniac, told CNNMoney in March that it wasn't an appropriate solution to the threat, would hurt the airlines affected, and should be overturned.
+In March, the U.K. also banned electronics on some flights from the Middle East.

 Related: European regulator flags safety risk of laptop ban